Trade directory · Dothan metro · Alabama

 Inspection Schedule

 Rough-in inspection before covering work, final inspection before energizing.
-Schedule 24-48 hours in advance through Dothan Building Department.
+Schedule 24-48 hours in advance with Dothan Building Department.
+Additional inspections may be required for service upgrades or complex installations.

 §4